reactive/data-client/docs/rest/api/Endpoint.md

 import TabItem from '@theme/TabItem';
 import HooksPlayground from '@site/src/components/HooksPlayground';

-Endpoint defines a standard interface that describes the nature of an networking endpoint.
+`Endpoint` are for any asynchronous function (one that returns a Promise).

-It is both strongly typed, and encapsulates runtime-relevant information.
+`Endpoints` define a standard interface to extend the function with relevant metadata and lifecycles useful for Rest Hooks and other stores.

 Package: [@rest-hooks/endpoint](https://www.npmjs.com/package/@rest-hooks/endpoint)